trufflesuite/truffle/packages/truffle-core/docs/advanced/commands.md

 ##### build

-Build a development version of the app; creates the `./environments/<name>/build` directory.
+Build a development version of the app; creates the `./build` directory.

 ```none
 $ truffle build
 ```

-Optional parameter:
+Optional parameters:

-* `-e environment`: Specify the environment.
-Default is "development".

-When building, if a build target of `app.js` is specified, Truffle will include the environment's contracts as a dependency.
+* `--dist`: Build a distributable version of the app.
+Only applicable when using the default builder.

+See the [Building your application](/getting_started/build) section for more details.

 ##### console

-Run a console with your contract objects instantiated and ready to use (REPL).
+Run a console with your contract objects instantiated and ready to use.

 ```none
 $ truffle console
 ```

 Once the console starts you can then use your contracts via the command line like you would in your code.
+Additionally, all truffle commands listed here are available within the console.

 Optional parameters:

-* `-e environment`: Specify the environment.
-Default is "development".
+* `--network name`: Specify the network to use.
 * `--verbose-rpc`: Log communication between Truffle and the RPC.

+See the [Using the console](/getting_started/console) section for more details.

 ##### compile